brumocas/Tiki_Taka_Toe_Game/Client/README.md

 - Windows OS. (it runs on linux, but with some deformations in the GUI, you can try it, but we recommend Windows OS )
 - Java Development Kit (JDK) installed on your system.
 - IntelliJ IDEA to avoid using the terminal to run the application. (not mandatory)
-- Tiki Taka Toe game Server running on a specified host and port.
+- Tiki Taka Toe game Server running on a specified IP and port.

 ## How to Run